National Computational Infrastructure: History

 NCI Australia is a direct descendant of the ANU Supercomputing Facility ANUSF, which existed from 1987 through to 1999.
 At the turn of the new millennium, the Australian Government pushed ahead with a process to form the Australian Partnership for Advanced Computing (APAC), the foundation of which would be built around a new national computational infrastructure.
 With its heritage in supercomputing, it was decided that the APAC National Facility would be located at The Australian National University, with the facility ultimately commissioned in 2001.

 In 2007, APAC began its evolution into the present NCI collaboration.

-The below table is a comprehensive history of supercomputer specifications present at the NCI and its antecedents.
+The table below provides comprehensive history of supercomputer specifications present at the NCI and its antecedents.

+Vayu

+The Vayu computer cluster, the predecessor of Raijin, was based on a Sun Microsystems Sun Constellation System.
+The Vayu system was taken from Sun's code name for the compute blade within the system.
+Vayu is a Hindu god, the name meaning "wind".
+The cluster was officially launched on 2009-11-16 by the Government of Australia's Minister for Innovation, Industry, Science and Research, Senator Kim Carr, after provisional acceptance on 2009-09-18.

+Vayu was first operated in September 2009 with one-eighth of the final computing power, with the full system commissioned in March 2010.
+Vayu had the following performance characteristics: